ferd/ReVault/USAGE.md

 cool.mp3
 ```

-By default, the `node` value is `revault@your.local.hostname` (the default hostname ReVault will pick without custom values), so most commands actually look like this:
+By default, the `node` value is `revault@your.local.hostname` (the default host name ReVault will pick without custom values), so most commands actually look like this:

 ```
 $ ./_build/prod/bin/revault_cli sync -dirs music -peer alpha